Krokosha666/cas-unk-krokosha-multiplayer-coop/README.md

 If nothing works: It's a skill issue - Don't whine and try again.
  - You can look up online any troubleshooting tutorials for any LAN game, same network issues apply to ALL software in the world.
  - Or better yet, go ask an AI about it.
 It's pretty good at troubleshooting network issues.
+ - Or people at "Casualties: Together" discord server may help you: https://discord.gg/SA6H7mA6De

 Also, restart the game after disconnect or failed attempt, to reset for sure.